-Business-Type Funds - Sourcewell's business-like activities include cooperative purchasing and regional services and are accounted for in the Sourcewell fund (previously the Enterprise Solutions fund).
-Additionally, technology solutions and activities are accounted for in the Sourcewell Technology fund through December 31, 2022.
-See Factors Bearing on Sourcewell's Future for management's outlook on Sourcewell Technology's future performance.
-Sourcewell provides services for all funds on a fee for service basis.
-These funds are accounted for in a separate section in the audit report to provide accounting methods similar to those used by private sector companies.
-The business-type funds statements provide an economic resources measurement focus utilizing the accrual basis of accounting, which helps to determine whether programs are beneficial to the members and the agency.
+Business-Type Funds - Sourcewell's business-like activities include cooperative purchasing and regional services and are accounted for in the Sourcewell fund.
+Sourcewell provides services on a fee for service basis.
+The business-type fund statements provide an economic resources measurement focus utilizing the accrual basis of accounting, which helps to determine whether programs are beneficial to the members and the agency.